hisune/log2ck/readme.md

 - Customization (custom regularization, line processing callback functions)
 - Support reading log divided by day
 - Support breakpoint resume collection

+### Usage specification
+1. If you use the default regularity, the log file that needs to be read must be the standard default monolog log format file, and the monolog `name` and `group` name cannot contain spaces.
+2. The log to be read must be one line at a time.
+For example, monolog needs to set the formatter to: `'allowInlineLineBreaks'= > false`

 ### How to use
 ```php